grafana/metrictank/docs/http-api.md

 and replaces all existing records with the new ones.
 This is useful for users who first generate all of their meta tag records and then want to simply replace all the records in Metrictank with the generated ones.
+If the `propagate` argument is `true` and the Metrictank instance which receives this swap request has index updating enabled, the swap will also be persisted in the persistent index.
+This is currently only implemented in the Cassandra index.

 ## Example